New Zealand at the 2019 Pacific Games

 New Zealand competed at the 2019 Pacific Games in Apia, Samoa from 7 to 20 July 2019.
-A team of 55 athletes was selected to represent the country for New Zealand's second appearance at the Pacific Games.
+A team of 47 athletes was selected to represent the country for New Zealand's second appearance at the Pacific Games.
 New Zealand competed in five sports.

+Competitors

+The following is the list of number of competitors (per gender) at the games per sport/discipline:

 Archery

 New Zealand qualified 6 archers for the games.